What to know about Sean Duffy, Trump's choice to become transportation secretary

 Duffy, 53, is an attorney who represented Wisconsin in the House for nine years after he was elected as part of the tea party wave in 2010.
 He served from 2011 to 2019, when he resigned, citing a need to care for his large family.
 In the House, Duffy was a member of the House Financial Services Committee and chairman of its subcommittee on housing and insurance.

 Duffy joined Fox News as a contributor in 2020 and has been one of Trump’s most visible defenders on cable news, a prime concern for the media-focused president-elect.
-He currently serves as co-host of “The Bottom Line” on Fox Business.
+He served as co-host of “The Bottom Line” on Fox Business until leaving the network Monday.

 Trump announced last week Pete Hegseth, a co-host of "Fox and Friends Weekend," as his pick for defense secretary.